California wildfire started by gender-reveal party | CBC News

 California wildfire started by gender-reveal party

-A smoke-generating pyrotechnical device started El Dorado fire that has scorched 12 square km
+A smoke-generating pyrotechnical device started the El Dorado fire that has now scorched 30 square km

-A wildfire that has scorched more than 12 square kilometres of brush and trees and prompted the evacuation of a city of 54,000 people, plus several surrounding communities, was sparked at a gender-reveal party, fire officials said Sunday.
+A couple's plan to reveal their baby's gender went up not in blue or pink smoke but in flames when the device they used sparked a wildfire that burned thousands of acres and forced people to flee from a city east of Los Angeles.

-Cal Fire Law Enforcement said it had determined that the El Dorado Fire burning near Oak Glen in San Bernardino County was caused by a smoke-generating pyrotechnical device used at a gender-reveal party held at El Dorado Ranch Park in Yucaipa, about 150 kilometres east of Los Angeles.
+The fire prompted evacuations in parts of Yucaipa, a city of 54,000, and the surrounding area.
+Water-dropping helicopters were brought in but the fire has proven stubborn — it grew to 30 square kilometres by Monday morning and more than 500 firefighters on the scene only had minimal containment.
+No homes have burned and no injuries were reported.

 "Cal Fire reminds the public that with the dry conditions and critical fire weather it doesn't take much to start a wildfire," the statement said.